prettoandre/k8s-hands-on-with-kind/README.md

-# How create clusters on localdevelopment with Kind
+# How to create kubernetes cluster with Kind in local development environment.